 “We are committed to providing as much support as possible to affected employees as we all navigate this change,” Su said.

 The Justice Department announced upcoming plans to bring its employees back to the office at least six days per two-week pay period.
-The change will take effect Jan.
+The change took effect Jan.
 14.

 To develop the return-to-office plans, Monaco said DOJ leaders worked with stakeholders, distributed component surveys, held listening sessions and reviewed more than 8,000 survey responses from department employees to help inform the changes.

 More than 70% of DOJ personnel said they already work in person 50% of the time or more, according to the survey results.